nguyencuc1120/u3_lesson_useContext/README.md

 Context provides a way to share values between components without having to explicitly pass a prop through every level of the tree.
 An analogy you can use to compare props and context is: Props is like buying a product from a retailer whereas Context is like buying directly from the manufacturer.
 Going through a retailer can add several additional steps to the process with the retailer, distributors and transporters in between you and the product manufacturer.

-"Context" in React predates the use of Hooks, so we are going to be learning the Current way of doing it, and at the end we will take a minute to see the other, outdated way of doing it, detailing one reason that Hooks are so important and useful
+"Context" in React predates the use of Hooks, so we are going to be learning the Current way of doing it, detailing one reason that Hooks are so important and useful

 ### Data Flow in React